Last Updated on

 Snow Mountain Ranch (Map)

 The YMCA/Snow Mountain Ranch is just a short drive from Winter Park, nestled alongside Highway 40 in Granby.
 The ranch itself is a beautiful place to hang out, but it’s also the start to a number of hiking trails to get up close and personal with nature.
+Our personal fall favorite is to take a stroll along the waterfall trail.

 Monarch Lake* (Map) The drive to the trailhead of Monarch Lake is incredibly scenic, running alongside the water through Grand Lake.
 You’ll love the feel of this well-maintained trail, with superb views of the trees changing all around you.